Be like David Beckham

 Working towards your goals… be it personal, career-wise or hobbies will take time and a whole bag of patience and commitment.
 And to get closer to them, you will need to be 100% onboard.
 Most of the time, we get distracted and sidetracked which in turn, will add onto our current list and result in overflowing… just because we love to do them.
 This is the wrong thing to do especially if you are looking for opportunities to monetise them.

 Here are a few examples of me putting in my 100%

 A guitar instructor, singer and a full-time performer.

 When I was a teen, I worshipped the band Blink 182 — I wanted to perform on stages and be like them.
 They were everything to me.
-I got my first electric guitar and I started to make music — more like noises, very irritating noises.
-Soon after… I got looked down by my friends, mentally beaten up and zero support from my parents — the typical Asian family, music and the arts, no future.
+I got my first electric guitar and I started to make noises.
+Soon after… I got looked down by my friends, mentally beaten up and no support from my parents whatsoever.
+I grew up in the typical Asian family, music and the arts, no future.
 Be a doctor or a lawyer instead.
-I pocketed these painful events and decided to rage commit — I gave my 100%
+Eventually, I pocketed these painful events and decided to rage commit — I gave my 100%

 I practised every day for at least 5 hours, took guitar lessons and humbled myself down.
 I became a certified external guitar instructor who taught in government schools, joined a private music school and slowly worked my way up into operations and landed my first paid performance which turned into a full-time job.
 Back then, nothing else mattered to me.
 I wanted… (No, NEEDED) to prove myself and I did it, with the help of my 100% commitment.